How to consolidate student loans & why you might want to

 How to consolidate federal student loans

-To consolidate your federal student loans, first complete an application form for direct consolidation online or by mail.
-Once you have selected a repayment plan and loan servicer, your application will be processed.
-This takes around six weeks, according to the U.S. Department of Education.
+- Complete an application form for direct consolidation.
+This can be done online or by mail.
+Processing your application takes around six weeks, according to the U.S. Department of Education.

+- Review your loan summary statement.
 About two weeks before your new consolidation loan is disbursed, you should receive a loan summary statement from the new servicer.
-This document will outline the details of your new loan, including the total balance, interest rate, and repayment schedule.
+This document will outline the details of your new loan, including the total balance, interest rate, repayment schedule and your first payment date.

 Consolidation requirements for federal student loans

 The U.S. Department of Education sets requirements for consolidating your federal student loans.
-For starters, any loans you wish to consolidate must be in either the grace period or active repayment status.
+For starters, to consolidate student loans, they must be in either the grace period or active repayment status.

-If your loans are in default, you’ll need to make an approved repayment arrangement before you can consolidate.
-As an alternative, you may be able to set up your new Direct Consolidation Loan under one of four IDR plans:
+If you are in default, you’ll need to make an approved repayment arrangement before you can consolidate student loans.
+As an alternative, you may be able to set up your new Direct Consolidation Loan under one of four income-driven repayment (IDR) plans:

 - Income-Based Repayment (IBR)